binaryshrey/AEGIS/README.md

 blended_score[cell] = probability_count[cell] * (1 + heatmap_weight * heatmap_frequency[cell])
 ```

 At trust 0.2, the heatmap weight is 1.0, providing a gentle nudge.
 At trust 0.8, the weight is 4.0, strongly biasing toward historically observed positions.
+For high-trust opponents (trust at or above 0.7), the heatmap weight is boosted to 8.0, reflecting near-certainty about the opponent's placement habits.
 At trust below 0.15, the heatmap is not used at all.

 ## Scoring and Performance Metrics